GMOD/jbconnect/docs/hooks.rst

         return 0;   // success
     },
     // job name generator
-    // jservice framework calls this to determine the jobs user-readable name. generateName(params) {
+    // jservice framework calls this to determine the jobs user-readable name that appears in the job queue. generateName(params) {
         return params.searchParams.expr+' search';
     },